 We are required to file an annual report on Form 20-F within four months of the end of each fiscal year.
 In addition, we intend to publish our results on a quarterly basis through press releases, distributed pursuant to the rules and regulations of the NASDAQ Global Select Market.
 Press releases relating to financial results and material events will also be furnished to the SEC on Form 6-K. However, the information we are required to file with or furnish to the SEC will be less extensive and less timely compared to that required to be filed with the SEC by U.S. domestic issuers.
 As a result, you may not be afforded the same protections or information, which would be made available to you, were you investing in a U.S. domestic issuer.
 As a Cayman Islands company listed on the NASDAQ Global Select Market, we are subject to the NASDAQ Global Select Market corporate governance listing standards.
 However, NASDAQ Global Select Market rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
-Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the NASDAQ Global Select Market corporate governance listing standards.
-Although we do not currently plan to utilize the home country exemption for corporate governance matters, to the extent that we choose to do so in the future, our shareholders may be afforded less protection than they otherwise would under the NASDAQ Global Select Market corporate governance listing standards applicable to U.S. domestic issuers.
-As a result, you may not be afforded the same protections or information, which would be made available to you, were you investing in a United States domestic issuer.
+Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the NASDAQ Global Select Market corporate governance matters, our shareholders may be afforded less protection than they otherwise would under the NASDAQ Global Select Market corporate governance listing standards applicable to U.S. domestic issuers.
+We follow home country practice with respect to annual shareholders meetings and did not hold an annual meeting of shareholders in 2015.
+As a result, you may not be afforded the same protections or information sor information or information, which would be made protections or information, which would be made available to you, were you investing in a U.S. domestic issuer?